kubernetes/community/contributors/devel/development.md

 [Reviewable](https://reviewable.k8s.io) instead.
 Once a PR is switched to Reviewable, please ONLY send or reply to comments through Reviewable.
 Mixing code review tools can be very confusing.

-See [Faster Reviews](faster_reviews.md) for some thoughts on how to streamline the review process.

 #### Squash and Merge